 Fighting the mosquito-borne disease has cost the district about $280,000 a year since 2003.
 Because of that added expense and ongoing inflation, the district, which covers all of Alameda County except for Albany, is seeking to raise the maximum amount it can collect from homeowners from $1.74 to $5 a year.

 If approved, the additional tax would raise as much as $2.1 million a year for the district nearly equivalent to its current $2.7 million annual budget should it choose to charge the maximum amount.
 During the past 25 years, however, the district has charged the maximum assessment just six years.

 Ballots, which already have been mailed to all property owners in the district, must be returned postmarked no later than April 30.

 The district, which comprises 13 employees, devotesmost of its efforts to eradicating mosquito larvae in creeks, marshes, storm drains and flood control channels.
 It also surveys mosquito populations and tests them for transmittable diseases, district Manager John Rusmisel said.

 Additionally, it responds to public complaints about potential mosquito breeding grounds often a neighbor's swimming pool and offers free larvae-eating fish.

 In the Tri-City area, the district uses helicopters to drop larvae-killing bacteria in Coyote Hills.
-It also treats mosquito breeding grounds among the eucalyptus trees in Ardenwood Park, the lagoon at Central Park and the salt marshes in Fremont and Newark.

 To combat West Nile virus, the district hires seasonal workers to drop larvae-killing materials into every roadside storm drain grate in the county.